terryweiss/jsm/README.md

 * Code review
 * Better documentation

+To get a good feel for what this does, check the repo's models/ and out/ directories and consider each file pair *.yaml -> *.ts

 # Installation
 This is a CLI tool, not a library so you will need to install it globally.
 ```bash